sched-ext/scx/README.md

 ```

 Note that the kernel installs as `/boot/vmlinuz-linux-sched-ext` along with the matching initramfs.
-Update the bootloader configuration to add boot entry for the new kernel.
+Update the bootloader configuration to add the boot entry for the new kernel.

 #### Setting Up Dev Environment